SISCHM/KGChat/README.md

 #### Issue 3:  API Key Not Found
 - Description: Receiving an error that the OpenAI or Huggingface API key is not found.
 - Solution:
-  - Ensure that your API keys are correctly placed in the respective files located in ´webapp/src/utils/´.
+  - Ensure that your API keys are correctly placed in the respective files located in `webapp/src/utils/`.
-  - For OpenAI, use ´OPENAI_API_KEY.txt´.
+  - For OpenAI, use `OPENAI_API_KEY.txt`.
-  - For Huggingface, use ´HUGGINGFACE_TOKEN.txt´.
+  - For Huggingface, use `HUGGINGFACE_TOKEN.txt`.

 #### Issue 2:  Insufficient API Balance
 - Description : Receiving an error indicating that the API request failed due to insufficient balance.